Tools To Help

 Generation Rx: Preventing the Misuse and Abuse of Prescription Medications is a toolkit to be used by pharmacists, pharmacy students and other health professionals to provide community presentations about this serious and growing public health problem.
 The toolkit contains a simple set of PowerPoint slides with talking points, a handout containing key messages, and frequently asked questions.
 Supplemental toolkit materials also include a quiz for program participants, and a commitment card.

-3rd Annual Current Concepts in Integrated Health Care
+4th Annual Current Concepts in Integrated Health Care Conference

-The 3rd Annual Current Concepts in Integrated Health Care Conference was held Saturday, November 5th at Cleveland Clinic Akron General Wellness Center.
+The 4th Annual Current Concepts in Integrated Health Care Conference was held Saturday, November 4th at Cleveland Clinic Akron General Wellness Center from 8:00am - 4:30pm.
 Speakers presented to health care professionals from around Northeast Ohio with a focus of understanding more about mental health and addiction.
-Presentations (link to subpage with the presentations) are available below courtesy of each speaker.
+Presentations available below courtesy of each speaker.

 - Challenges in Treating Psychosomatic Disorders - Todd M. Ivan, M.D.